| articles | chronology|

 we are offering the world a glimpse of what it would look like if the

+other choice had been made 509 years ago.
 We call on all people of conscience to join us, in body and spirit,

 those four days in October in actively stopping and reversing the